When hail hits, Dent Wizard is ready to restore your vehicle to its pre-storm condition with our industry-leading hail damage service.

 At the time of the estimate, photos will be taken of the vehicle and any of these conditions will be noted in the estimate.

 Dent Wizard will work with you to determine the appropriate repair time following your estimate.
-If you are uncertain of your availability at the time of the estimate, Dent Wizard can have a Customer Service Representative follow up with you in the next 48 hours to schedule the repair, or you can schedule your repair through the Customer Care Center by calling 1-800-969-4245.
+If you are uncertain of your availability at the time of the estimate, Dent Wizard can have a Customer Service Representative follow up with you within 48 hours to schedule the repair, or you can schedule your repair through the Customer Care Center by calling 1-800-969-4245.

 If a supplement is required, it may extend the time period needed to repair your vehicle.
 The supplement will be explained to the customer along with an adjusted pick up date.